Laura Schulz

-Laura E. Schulz is a professor of cognitive science at the brain and cognitive sciences department of the Massachusetts Institute of Technology.
+Laura E. Schulz is a professor of cognitive science at the brain and cognitive sciences department of the Massachusetts Institute of Technology (MIT).
 She is the principal investigator of the Early Childhood Cognition Lab at MIT.
-Schulz is known for her work on early childhood development of cognition, causal inference, discovery, and learning.
+Schulz is known for her work on the early childhood development of cognition, causal inference, discovery, and learning.

 Education

 Schulz received a Bachelor of Arts with a major in philosophy from the University of Michigan in 1992.
-She received a Master of Arts and a Doctor of Philosophy both in psychology from the University of California, Berkeley in 2002 and 2004, respectively.
+She received a Master of Arts and a Doctor of Philosophy, both in psychology, from the University of California, Berkeley in 2002 and 2004, respectively.

 Career

 While at Berkeley, she worked closely with Alison Gopnik, researching computational models of cognition.
 In 2005, Schulz joined the faculty at the Massachusetts Institute of Technology (MIT).
 There, alongside Pawan Sinha, she runs the post-baccalaureate Research Scholars Program in Brain and Cognitive Sciences, working to prepare disadvantaged students for graduate school.

 Schulz is the principal investigator of the Early Childhood Cognition Lab at MIT, studying learning in early childhood.